robail-yasrab/RootNav-2.0/README.md

 2. Cuda drivers, and pytorch installed with cuda enabled
 3. Additional packages required by the software.

 The following instructions assume you have installed python, and have compatible hardware if required.
+If you are not sure how to install python, we recommend using Anaconda, which can be downloaded [here](https://docs.anaconda.com/free/miniconda/miniconda-install/).

 ## Downloading the RootNav 2.0 Code
 You will first need to download the code, either as a zip above, or by cloning the git repository (recommended):